Polyamory, Mormons & Unicorns

 Where do I even start with this one?
 Perhaps I should start with a confession… I am a recovering Mormon.
 As in up until a few months ago, I had been intimate with only my spouse, didn’t drink alcohol or coffee, hadn’t tried drugs, spent most Sundays at church, regularly volunteered for everything, could out bake almost anyone, and was pretty damn bound by very conservative ideologies.

 So taking the leap from teaching Sunday school dressed extremely modestly, to having a threesome with a married couple, is sometimes hard to wrap my head around.
 I have made it my mission to crack wide open every boundary that I have, to explore and get messy, hopefully coming out of it intact with a firm knowledge of who I am, who I am not, and what I do and don’t want.
-When I talk about overcoming old belief and value systems to get to the root of what mine truly are, often I am referring to the internal battle of who I was and who I am becoming.
+When I talk about overcoming old beliefs and value systems to get to the root of what mine truly are, often I am referring to the internal battle of who I was and who I am becoming.

 I’m not sure how much of the old me will be left when this is all said and done, but I am willing to experience discomfort if the end result is expansion and growth that will enable me to live authentically as a self-aware, conscious being.